 A Brazilian Jewish Journey

-The first literary work to reflect the Brazilian Jewish community will finally be published in English, this April 2020.
+The first literary work to reflect the Brazilian Jewish community has finally been published in English.
 It is now available.

-Read about it here and book the translator, Merrie Blocker, to speak to your group.
+Read about it here, check out the preface and first chapter here and book the translator, Merrie Blocker, to speak to your group.

 On a Clear April Morning, by Marcos Iolovitch, is a lyrical and riveting coming- of-age story.
 It is set among early 20th Century Jewish settlers brought to an unknown farming experiment in an isolated corner of Brazil.